BKLSIC/Tukey_AC/README.md

 # Tukey's Lemma and Axiom of Choice

 Axiom of Choice (AC) is an important axiom in axiomatic set theory and it has a wide range of applications in modern mathematics.
 In this work, we formalize AC and Tukey's lemma.
 We prove the equivalence between them in Coq.
-The work is based on the``axiomatic set theory'' formal system that we developed.

 # Files and Modules